 7. If a player's total number of WOBPs becomes less than 3, it will be considered to equal zero.

 8. It is the Organiser's duty to inform the WBF Masterpoints secretary of any events to be held and the proposed table of point allocations.

 9. It is the Organisers duty to provide the WBF with the required data in an agreed form to the WBF Masterpoint secretary as soon as possible after the event's results have been finalised, and in any event no later than 2 weeks after the end of the tournament.

 10. Recognizing the winners Players winning WBF On-Line Bridge titles will be published in official WBF titles list, on the web.

-This information is a snap shot from the Official WBF Database currently maintained by Mark Newton any changes that you have notified the WBF of, may not show immediately here untill the next upload.
+This information is a snapshot from the Official WBF Database currently maintained by Mark Newton If you have notified the WBF of changes they may not be reflected here until the next upload.